 You’ll not only get a look back at the adventures of Captain Marvel, Black Adam and company, but at some potentially great stories that might have been.
-We’re awesome that way.evanbryce.blogspot.com/).
+We’re awesome that way.Today’s all-new piece of art is a color number from animator/illustrator/artistic MacGyver Evan Bryce (evanbryce.blogspot.com/).
 Click on the thumbnail to see the full version.
 Evan has done the online comic President Awesome with Dean Trippe and pinups and colors all over the place.
 Thanks Evan!

 All right, if you’re as pumped up as we are, it’s time for…An Oral History of SHAZAM, the World's Mightiest Mortal